 This interactive package contains a book, music CD, and companion Web site with these features:

-* 28 improvisational exercises that provide a perspective on the shared characteristics among the arts, leading to inspiration and motivation for dance making.
+* 28 improvisational exercises that provide a perspective on the shared characteristics of the arts, leading to inspiration and motivation for dance making.

 * 6 in-depth interviews and 24 arts connections that highlight artists in various disciplines and cultures from around the world.